Hooman Radfar: AddThis

 In 2004, Radfar and Austin Fath founded Clearspring Technologies to create a platform for website developers to grow their traffic and engagement, based on their graduate research in web services and social networking at Carnegie Mellon.
 Clearspring launched the first content sharing and tracking service designed for web publishers in 2006.
 The company acquired AddThis in 2008, then XGraph in 2011.
 Clearspring was rebranded as AddThis in 2012.
 AddThis was acquired by Oracle in 2016.

 Expa

 In 2014, Radfar moved to San Francisco, joining Expa as an EIR.
 He became a founding partner at the firm alongside Uber co-founder Garrett Camp and Foursquare co-founder Naveen Selvadurai in 2015.
 He led the investment program at Expa before founding Collective.

 Collective

-Radfar co-founded Collective with Ugur Kaner and Bugra Akcay on September 29, 2020 and is funded by General Catalyst Investors, QED Investors, Expa, Gradient Ventures, and Sound Ventures.
+Radfar co-founded Collective with Ugur Kaner and Bugra Akcay.
+The company launched on September 29, 2020 and is funded by General Catalyst Investors, QED Investors, Expa, Gradient Ventures, and Sound Ventures.